kzys/blog/en/content/post/2018/circleci-awscli.md

 Technically speaking, there is no "CircleCI's AWS CLI".
 CircleCI uses Docker, and there are [pre-build Docker images][1], which use Debian 8 (Jessie) and Debian 9 (Stretch) currently.
 Debian 9's AWS CLI is [1.11.13][2] and Debian 8's CLI is [1.4.2][3].
 They are really old.
 CloudFront was "preview" at that time.

-So, it is better to ignore these ancient versions.
+It is better to ignore these ancient versions.
 Just install the latest CLI from pip.

 [1]: https://circleci.com/docs/2.0/circleci-images/
 [2]: https://packages.debian.org/stretch/awscli